Hmaidouch/nixos-config/README.md

 # Copy your local hardware configuration into the repo
 sudo cp /etc/nixos/hardware-configuration.nix ./hosts/hardware-configuration.nix

+# Optional: run this if you want to update the packages and flake inputs
+nix flake update

 # Apply the system configuration
 sudo nixos-rebuild switch --flake .#benattia